hashicorp/go-set/README.md

 [![Run CI Tests](https://github.com/hashicorp/go-set/actions/workflows/ci.yaml/badge.svg)](https://github.com/hashicorp/go-set/actions/workflows/ci.yaml)
 [![GitHub](https://img.shields.io/github/license/hashicorp/go-set)](LICENSE)

-Provides the `set` package that implements a generic mathematical [set](https://en.wikipedia.org/wiki/Set) for Go.
-The package only provides a basic implementation that is optimized for correctness and convenience.
+The `go-set` repository provides a `set` package containing a few generic [Set](https://en.wikipedia.org/wiki/Set) implementations for Go.

+Each implementation is optimal for a particular use case.

+`Set` is ideal for `comparable` types.
+  - backed by `map` builtin
+  - commonly used with `string`, `int`, simple `struct` types, etc.

+`HashSet` is useful for types that implement a `Hash()` function.
+  - backed by `map` builtin
+  - commonly used with complex structs

+`TreeSet` is useful for comparable data (via `Compare[T]`)
+  - backed by Red-Black Binary Search Tree
+  - commonly used with complex structs with extrinsic order
+  - efficient iteration in sort order
+  - additional methods `Min` / `Max` / `TopK` / `BottomK`

 This package is not thread-safe.

 # Documentation